 We provide IT services for medical professionals to ensure HIPAA compliance

-Considering how much weight your computer network carries when it comes to modern medical practice office, you must turn to trusted IT advisors when it comes to make your practice HIPAA/HITECH compliant.
+Considering how much weight your computer network carries when it comes to modern medical practice office, you must turn to trusted IT advisors when it comes to making your practice HIPAA/HITECH compliant.

 - Physical and virtual safeguards for ePHI.